 An expulsion order shall remain in effect until such time as the governing board may order the readmission of a student.
-At the time an expulsion of a student is ordered, the governing board shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred, when the student may apply for readmission to a school maintained by the District.
+At the time an expulsion of a student is ordered, the governing board shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred, when the student may apply for readmission to a school maintained by the school district.

 Students expelled for committing acts described in Board Policy 5144.1 under "Recommendation by Principal or Superintendent" shall be expelled for one year.

-- (1) If a student is expelled, the student or parent/guardian may appeal within 30 days to the County Board of Education. - (2) During the period of expulsion, the student is not to be physically present at any Conejo Valley Unified School District School or any school-related activities without the written consent of the principal.
+- (1) If a student is expelled, the student or parent/guardian may appeal within 30 days to the County Board of Education. - (2) During the expulsion period, the student may not be physically present at any Conejo Valley Unified School District school site or at any school-related activities without the principal's written consent.